scrakcho/nvm/README.md

 Usage: nvm <command> [options]

 Commands:
-  nvm install <version>    install the given version of Node nvm uninstall <version>  uninstall the given version of Node nvm use <version>        use the given version of Node in current shell nvm stop                 undo effects of nvm in current shell nvm link <version>       permanently link the version of Node as default nvm unlink               permanently unlink the default version nvm ls                   list the installed all Nodes nvm ls-remote            list remote versions available for install nvm cleanup              remove stale local caches
+  nvm install <version>    install the given version of Node.js nvm uninstall <version>  uninstall the given version of Node.js nvm use <version>        use the given version of Node.js in current shell nvm stop                 undo effects of nvm in current shell nvm link <version>       permanently link the version of Node.js as default nvm unlink               permanently unlink the default version nvm ls                   list all the installed Node.js versions nvm ls-remote            list remote versions available for install nvm cleanup              remove stale local caches